 After the afternoon game drive, you head back to Serengeti Heritage Mara River Camp for dinner and overnight.

 No one has ever felt bored at North Serengeti

-Spending 3 days here show you the way this is the best itinerary to travel in Tanzania when your focus is to explore greater migration.
+Spending 3 days here shows you the way this is the best itinerary to travel in Tanzania when your focus is to explore greater migration.

 Day 6 is just another day of morning and afternoon game drives in the North Serengeti along the Mara River.

 Dust exploding, lions stalking a moveable feast, gigantic crocodiles, and fast-flowing wild rivers await the herds as they head north.

 The river crossing of thousands of wildebeest and zebra is absolutely one of the most breathtaking natural wonders in Africa.

 Until then, you may return to Serengeti Heritage Mara River Camp in the afternoon for dinner and overnight.